partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 Heterogeneities are not particular to schemaless.
 Schemas may allow for heterogeneity in the types of the data.
 For example, one of the Hive data types is the union type,[^HiveUnionType] which allows a value to belong to any one of a list of types.
-For example, in the following schema the `projects` attribute may be either a string or an array of strings
+Consider the following schema whose `projects` attribute may be either a string or an array of strings

 [^HiveUnionType]: [Hive Union Type](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Types#LanguageManualTypes-UnionTypesunionUnionTypes)